ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 After a few hours Lhagwa called.
 It was getting dark and he needed some help taking down some tourist gers with his wife.
 So Baagii, Kourtney and I jumped in the car to help.

-Lagwa was loading up two gers into his old Russian truck, aka a FIXME.
+Lhagwa was loading up two gers into his old Russian truck, aka a FIXME.

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-07_19-31-30-248000_cam.webp" description="" %}